 I spotted something moving across the dirt road from the cabin, maybe 30 yards away.
 It was big.

 I walked across the road and spied that signature long brown face of a moose standing in the trees behind my neighbors cabin.

 “Jon!”
 I yelled.
 “Now serving number B41” I said pointing my finger in the direction of moose #40.

 Jon was across the road in less than 10 seconds.

 When Jon returned to the road, he said to me.
 “Bull with a big rack, right there.
 Can’t believe it.”

 “Now serving # B41.”
-Both Jon and I repeated in unison as we walked back to the cabin across the dirt road.
+Both Jon and I repeated in unison as we walked back across the dirt road toward the cabin.